 Before you completely uninstall and reinstall, you can soft-test whether this is the issue.
 Disconnect from the internet and temporarily disable any third-party security suites.
 You can also try booting into Safe Mode to exclude software issues.

-Performing a hard reset (also known as a hard crash) is easy.
+It is easy to do a hard reset (also known as a hard crash).
 If you’re on a desktop without a battery, pull out the power lead.
 If you’re on a laptop, pull the power cord and the battery.
 In both cases, you need to be logged into a user account on the PC before executing the reset.

 Next, use your keyboard arrows to scroll down to your mouse entry and press Enter.
 The Properties window will open.